dvdvideo1234/GearAssemblyTool/readme.md

 #### How can I stack gears in one particular direction.
 Orient the first gear's forward to point in the desired direction.
 Freeze it.
-Adjust stack mode to `Forward direction`, set stack count to two or more You can also use the used manual offsets like in TA.
+Adjust stack mode to `Forward direction`, set stack count to two or more You can also use the manual offsets like in TA.
 Now mesh those things !<br><br>
 _*Beware, that some gears have different forward origin related to the mesh angle.
 The bevels for example have mesh angle of 45 degrees and if you stack 3 of them, this will result in a created differential with 2 planet gears and two suns gears*_